isaiah210/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+I learned how code, even psuedocode can be interpreted and soon changed into assembly.
+CIS 341 introduced us to x86 already but actually seeing the code go from one to another seemed really cool.
+It was hard finding a bug in the code in general.
+In other courses when looking at different at code it either work or it did not.
+This code it seemed like it worked no matter what but that was not the case.
+It is hard to try to destroy something that is working.
+We were able to do it fine but just the proccess of where to start was difficult.
+I learned a lot about how to approach code and how to read it.
+Being able to read code and understand what is going one is important espiaclly in the future where not all the code you edit is not written by you.